JeremyWurbs/dosaku/README.md

 agent.learn('Chat', module='OpenAIChat')
 ```

-Note that if you do not enable services, you will again get the following error when you try to load OpenAIChat:
+Note that if you do not enable services, you will get an error:

 ```text
 Loaded module was a service, but services have not been enabled.
 Enable services or load a non-service module.
 ```

-This error message is very important.
 When you use services, you are implicitly agreeing to:

     1. Send your data over the interwebs;
     2. You are probably spending money;